IIEleven11/StyleTTS2FineTune/README.md

 ### Phonemization

-1. Run the script (python makeDataset/tools/phonemized.py.
+1. Run the script (python makeDataset/tools/phonemized.py --language fr).
+The --language argument refers to an [espeak-ng voice](https://github.com/espeak-ng/espeak-ng/), such as 'fr' for French (default is en-us).
 2. This script will create the train_list.txt and val_list.txt files.

 - OOD_list.txt comes from the LibriTTS dataset.
 The following are some things to consider taken from the notes at https://github.com/yl4579/StyleTTS2/discussions/81.
 There is a lot of good information there, I suggest looking it over.